 Osteopathic Manipulative Treatment/Medicine (OMT or OMM)

 A hands-on treatment taught to all Doctors of Osteopathic Medicine (DO) that involves the physician using their hands to diagnose and then treat dysfunctions of the body.
 This can include treating chronic musculoskeletal conditions, nerve entrapments, and various illnesses.

 A technique used to treat areas of chronic tendon degeneration (tendinosis), osteophytes (bone spurs), and calcific tendinosis.

 Regenerative Injection Therapy (RIT)

 Uses a solution to help the body heal itself when it has forgotten how.
 Injection of growth factors or growth factor stimulants results in growth of normal cells or tissues.
-Dr. Phelps employs three different types of RIT:
+Allison Phelps, MD employs three different types of RIT:

 - Prolotherapy – injecting a solution to stimulate the body’s natural healing response.
 Commonly used for tendons, ligaments, and arthritic joints.